Comme d'habitude: "My Way"

 Paul Anka, after hearing the song while listening to French radio, bought the song's publication and adaptation rights but the original songwriters retained the music-composition half of their songwriter royalties.
 Anka wrote English lyrics specifically for Frank Sinatra, who then recorded a version of it in 1969 under the title "My Way".
 "My Way" has since been covered by many artists.

 The lyrics of "My Way" are similar to those of "Comme d'habitude" in terms of structure and metre, but the meaning is completely different.
 The French song is about routine in a relationship that is falling out of love, while the English language version is set at the end of a lifetime, approaching death, and looking back without regret.
+François himself later recorded said adaptation on his 1977 English album Claude François en Anglais.